AdobeDocs/commerce-admin.en/help/stores-purchase/order-archive.md

    >[!NOTE]
    >
-   >If you later decide to turn archiving off, all archived orders will be restored to the previous state.
+   >If you later decide to turn archiving off, all archived orders are restored to the previous state.

 1. Set **Archive Orders Purchased** to the number of days to wait before completed orders are archived.